 The NZBN website is administered by the Ministry of Business, Innovation and Employment (MBIE).
 The personal information you provide, as described in this policy, is held by MBIE.
 Where appropriate, however, information may be stored or accessed by authorised third parties who provide services to us (such as IT contractors).

-We’ll keep your personal details secure in accordance with the Privacy Act 1993(external link) and any authorised third parties will be subject to our information security and privacy requirements.
+We’ll keep your personal details secure in accordance with the Privacy Act 2020(external link)(opens in new window) and any authorised third parties will be subject to our information security and privacy requirements.

 How will we use your personal information?